 We face intense competition throughout the franchise territories principally from bottlers of competing soft drink brands.
 See "Item 3.
 Key Information - Risk Factors - Risks Related to our Company-Our Business is highly competitive including with respect to price competition which may adversely affect our net profits and margins."
-Our business is highly competitive including with respect to price competition which may adversely affect our net profits and margins.
-As a result of restrictions related to COVID-19, for years 2020 and 2021, A.C.
-Nielsen changed the methodology and sample in Argentina, Chile and Paraguay and figures for those periods were obtained using such methodology, however, 2022 figures presented herein were obtained from surveys carried out using the former methodology.
-Therefore, 2022 figures in those countries may not be fully comparable to those of previous periods.
+As a result of restrictions related to COVID-19, for 2021, A.C.
+Nielsen changed the methodology and sample in Argentina, Chile and Paraguay and figures for that period were obtained using such methodology, however, 2022 and 2023 figures presented herein were obtained from surveys carried out using the former methodology.
+Therefore, 2023 and 2022 figures in those countries may not be fully comparable to those of 2021.
+Additionally, in Brazil during 2023 A.C.
+Nielsen modified the calculation methodology with a change in the channels in which the information is collected, so the figures for 2021 and 2022 in Brazil were recalculated for comparability purposes.

 The following table presents the market share of Coca-Cola and other soft drinks in Chile, Brazil, Argentina and Paraguay for the periods indicated:

-2020 2021 2022 Chile Brazil Argentina Paraguay Chile Brazil Argentina Paraguay Chile Brazil Argentina Paraguay (%) Coca-Cola soft drinks 65 62 61 76 64 62 59 76 64 63 59 75 Pepsi Bottler soft drinks 31 18 14 7 33 16 15 7 32 19 15 6 Other soft drinks 4 20 25 17 3 22 26 17 4 18 25 19 Total 100 100 100 100 100 100 100 100 100 100 100 100
+2021 2022 2023

+Chile Brazil Argentina Paraguay Chile Brazil Argentina Paraguay Chile Brazil Argentina Paraguay

+Coca-Cola soft (%)

+drinks 64 61 59 76 64 62 59 75 65 63 60 75

+Pepsi Bottler soft

+drinks 33 18 15 7 32 19 15 6 31 19 14 6

+Other soft drinks 3 21 26 17 4 19 25 19 4 18 26 19

+Total 100 100 100 100 100 100 100 100 100 100 100 100

 Source: A.C.
 Nielsen.
-During 2022, in Argentina, Nielsen conducted a reprocessing of data from 2020 and 2021.
+During 2022, in Argentina, Nielsen conducted a recalculation of data from 2020 and 2021.
 This reprocessing resulted from a quality review conducted jointly by Nielsen and The Coca-Cola Company teams, based on the detection of certain opportunities for improvement on the data collection that was carried out during 2020 and 2021 in times of the COVID-19 pandemic.
-This reprocessing was carried out at country level, so data from all bottlers in Argentina were reprocessed.
+This reprocessing was carried out at country level, so data from all bottlers in Argentina were recalculated.
+Additionally, in Brazil during 2023 A.C.
+Nielsen modified the calculation methodology with a change in the channels in which the information is collected, so the figures for 2021 and 2022 in Brazil were recalculated for comparability purposes.

 Soft Drinks: the soft drink segment of the Chilean beverage industry is highly competitive.
 The most important areas of competition are product image, pricing, advertising, ability to deliver product in popular bottle sizes, distribution capacity, and the number of returnable bottles held by retailers or by consumers.
 Returnable bottles can be exchanged at the time of new purchases in lieu of paying a bottle deposit, thereby decreasing the purchase price.
 Our main competitor in the Chilean franchise territory is Embotelladora Chilenas Unidas (ECUSA), a subsidiary of Compañía Cervecerías Unidas S.A.
 (CCU), the largest brewer in Chile.
 ECUSA produces and distributes Pepsi-Cola products and its own soft drinks brands (e.g., Bilz and Pap).
 Based on reports by A.C.
-Nielsen, we estimate that in 2022, our average soft drink market share within our franchise territories was 64.4%.
+Nielsen, we estimate that in 2023, our average soft drink market share within our franchise territories was 64.7%.